-In most pockmarks and areas of carbonate reef, images show that the carbonate is surrounded by sediment, and is often partially covered by sediment (Judd, 2005; Judd et al., 2007; Whomersley et al., 2010; O'Reilly et al., 2014).
+This pressure represents a single deposit of fine sediment to a depth of 5 cm.
+In most areas of carbonate reef, images show that the carbonate is surrounded by sediment, and is often partially covered by sediment (Judd, 2005; Judd et al., 2007; Whomersley et al., 2010; O'Reilly et al., 2014).
 For example, In the Irish Sea, the MDAC reefs in Texel 11 occur in areas of strong tidal currents and mobile sands (Judd et al., 2007; Whomersley et al., 2010) and the carbonate reefs were usually only 40% uncovered.
 Whomersley et al. (2010) described three epifaunal communities depending on their height above the sediment.
-MDAC at least 20 cm above the sediment included a diverse community of epifauna, while MDAC lower than 20 cm was characterized by scour resistant epifauna (e.g. Flustra foliacea) and low relief MDAC was uncovering due to movement of sediment.
+MDAC at least 20 cm above the sediment included a diverse community of epifauna, while MDAC lower than 20 cm was characterized by scour resistant epifauna (e.g. Flustra foliacea) and low relief MDAC was un-colonized by epifauna.
+It is probable that the reef undergoes regular periods of smothering and uncovering due to movement of sediment.
 Dando et al. (1994) noted that the intertidal and shallow subtidal MDAC reef the Kattegat was exposed, colonized by barnacles, mytilids etc. and eroded before being buried again.
 In the Codling Fault Zone, the MDAC forms mounds ca 5-10 m above the seabed and in Holden Reefs, the MDAC stands up to 1.5 m above the seabed (Judd et al., 2007).

 Overall, the effect of a deposit of 5 cm on MDAC reefs depends on their size and height above the seabed.
-In pockmarks, small boulders may be affected slightly, and even on large areas of MDAC (e.g. the carbonate reefs of Texel and Holden Reefs) may be covered on the surface.
+Large areas of MDAC (e.g. the carbonate reefs of Texel and Holden Reefs) may be covered on the surface.
 However, many of the species present are probably adapted to sedimentation (see suspended sediment above).
 In addition, the action of gas seepage or strong water movement will probably remove the deposit rapidly.
 Hence, resistance and resilience are assessed a 'High', and the habitat is considered to be 'Not sensitive' at the benchmark level but with 'Low confidence.

-Smothering and siltation Medium rate changes (heavy) Q: Low A: NR C: NR High
+Smothering and siltation Medium rate changes (heavy)

-Low
+Q: Low A: Low C: Low